However long the night, the dawn will break.

 I provide support through Video Psychotherapy using evidence-based practices to help you feel more self-aware and hopeful for the next step in life.

 As a Black woman in America, I also want to acknowledge the deep and painful roots that many of us share.
 Although I've been providing Black trauma mental health counseling since 2011, I've recently started using my voice to educate the public and organization I work for on the impact that Systemic Racism has on Black mental health in America.

 My name is Makinie.
 I identify as Black and Afro-Caribbean American.

-I am a Licensed Marriage and Family Therapist (LMFT) who has been working in mental health for 9 years.
+I am a Licensed Marriage and Family Therapist (LMFT) who has been working in mental health for a decade.